SEDERS FOR YOU

 And Lord I know I'm one.

-Miss My Warm Pecan Pie (to the tune of Don McLean's "American Pie" - long version)
+Miss My Warm Pecan Pie (tune of Don McLean's "American Pie")

 A long, long time ago ...